yandex-cloud/docs/en/speechkit/tts/api/tts-ssml.md

       * `ssml`: File with text marked up according to [SSML](../ssml.md) rules.
       * `lang`: [Language](../index.md#langs) of the text.

-   The synthesized speech will be written to the `speech.ogg` file in the folder from which you sent your request.
+   The synthesized speech will be written to the `speech.ogg` file in the directory from which you sent your request.

 {% endlist %}